Inflectra/spira-documentation/docs/Spira_User_Manual/Source Code.md

-The bottom left-hand pane contains a list of the most recent revisions, together with the option to view the overall revision log for the product, clicking on that will display the revision log page (see section 12.3 for details).
+The bottom left-hand pane contains a list of the most recent revisions, together with the option to view the overall revision log for the product, clicking on that will display the [revision log page](#source-code-revision-list).

 Above the main right-hand pane, there is the **branch selector**.
 This lets you choose which branch in the source code repository is being